 Are any of the reagents or instruments hazardous?
 If so, please use this interview statement to remind viewers of what precautions they should take.
 If no materials are hazardous, leave this statement blank.

-Author Name: ___(Write your answer here in the form of a spoken statement.
+Author Name: Judith Stolwijk: Please wear gloves and goggles when preparing the stock solutions of the receptor agonists as they may be hazardous when inhaled or swallowed.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera